VET Student Loans

 What is VET Student Loans?

 VET Student Loans is a loan from the Commonwealth Government, available to assist eligible students studying the SIS50612 Diploma of Sport Development with SEDA Group to pay their tuition fees.
-You do not have to use a VET Student loan to pay your tuition fees.
-You can choose to pay all your tuition fees upfront, or you can use a VET Student loan for the total or partial amount of your tuition fees (eligibility criteria apply).
+You do not have to use a VET Student Loan to pay your tuition fees.
+You can choose to pay all your tuition fees up front / via a payment plan, or you can use a VET Student Loan for the total or partial amount of your tuition fees (eligibility criteria apply).
+VET Student Loans can only be used to pay the tuition fees of an approved course.

 - The loan will remain as a personal debt obligation until it is repaid to the Commonwealth;